ss7m/dwl/README.md

     export XDG_RUNTIME_DIR=/tmp/xdg-runtime-$(id -u)
     mkdir -p $XDG_RUNTIME_DIR

+## Changes in this Fork
+* Make layouts work like xmonad
+    - mod+space to cycle through layouts
+    - every monitor has the same list of layouts
+* Implement mod+J/K to move a window through the stack
+* New windows are placed before the current window, like in xmonad
+* Removed fullscreen support

 ## Replacements for X applications

 You can find a [list of Wayland applications on the sway wiki](https://github.com/swaywm/sway/wiki/i3-Migration-Guide).